-- Chapter 15 explains the nature of Full Maude, and how to use it.
-This chapter includes information on how to load Core Maude modules into Full Maude, on the additional module operations (supported by tuple generation and parameterized views), and on the facilities available in Full Maude for moving up and down between reflection levels. - Chapter 16 describes an implementation of narrowing in Full Maude based on the unification facilities introduced in Chapter 12. - Chapter 17 introduces object-oriented modules, which provide a syntax more convenient than that of system modules for object-oriented applications, with direct support for the declaration of classes, inheritance, and useful default conventions in the definition of rules.
+- Chapter 21 explains the nature of Full Maude, and how to use it.
+This chapter includes information on how to load Core Maude modules into Full Maude, on the additional module operations (supported by tuple generation and parameterized views), and on the facilities available in Full Maude for moving up and down between reflection levels. - Chapter 22 introduces object-oriented modules, which provide a syntax more convenient than that of system modules for object-oriented applications, with direct support for the declaration of classes, inheritance, and useful default conventions in the definition of rules.
 Such object-oriented modules can also be parameterized.
 This chapter includes several extended examples that illustrate the power of combining the additional features available in Full Maude.